top of page

 What scene in the book did you have the most fun illustrating?

-It’s difficult to pinpoint one in particular because drawing every single element felt like being back home, but if I had to choose one, I think it would have to be the Old San Juan street (which you see at the beginning of the story and cover).
-It combines everything I love about the place, the buildings full of color, the cobblestone street, the ocean in the background…I even added a Puerto Rican flag for good measure!
+It’s difficult to pinpoint just one because drawing every single element felt like being back home.
+However, if I had to choose, I would say the Old San Juan street (which you see at the beginning of the story and on the cover) is my favorite.
+It combines everything I love about the place—the vibrant buildings, the cobblestone street, the ocean in the background...
+I even added a Puerto Rican flag for good measure!

 What is the next book that you are working on and when will it be available?